ossf/wg-best-practices-os-developers/docs/Secure-Coding-Guide-for-Python/CWE-707/CWE-89/README.md

 * Is limited to a single-line query to protect against multi-line attacks.

 The `compliant01.py` code is also providing variable type hints in its methods such as `name: str`.
-The `add_student` method is now storing the whole length of the string `"Robert'); DROP TABLE students;--"`.Input sanitation as described in separate rules would have to be added.
+The `add_student` method is now storing the whole length of the string `"Robert'); DROP TABLE students;--"`.
+Input sanitation as described in separate rules would have to be added.

 >[!NOTE]
 >